andresromerouy/DBase/[DB-04] More on queries.md

 ## Date/time functions

 **Date/time** functions are frequently used in business applications.
-It is there where we find more differences among database systems (and programming languages), although what you effectively can do is about the same everywhere.
+It is there where we find more differences among database systems (and programming languages), although what you can do is about the same everywhere.
 The comments included here cover only SQLite.

 SQLite does not have data types `DATE` or `DATETIME` (also called `TIMESTAMP`), as the other database systems do.
 The best way to store times is as strings 'yyyy-mm-dd' or 'yyyy-mm-dd hh:mmm:ss'.
 The functions `DATE()`, `DATETIME()` and `julianday()` will allow you to extract from those strings what you need for a specific query.